Fisherman in Texas finds submerged truck that was stolen in 2014 - NewsBreak

 The fisherman sent the video to his friend Jon Hargett, who is also a member of a dive team.

-“It was just an interesting day on Lake Jacksonville,” said Hargett.Ukraine freedom fighters get police, riot gear from Arizona law enforcement
+“It was just an interesting day on Lake Jacksonville,” said Hargett.76-year-old killed in Pickens County crash

 A dive team came out Thursday morning to investigate, and Nexstar’s KETK was there to capture it all.